zsquareplusc/python-embedded-launcher/documentation/getting_started.rst

 - run ``python setup.py bdist_launcher``

 Done.
 See result in ``dist/launcher*``.
 See :ref:`bdist_launcher` for more details on this way of using the tool.
+See :ref:`advanced` for alternative uses.